sensu/sensu-puppet/README.md

 }
 ```

-The `sensu::api` class is required in order to configure the credentials and URL used to communicate with the Sensu backend API.
+The `sensu::api` class configures credentials and URL for the Sensu backend API.

-The API URL, username and password used for the API are set in the `sensu` class and can be set easily with Hiera:
+Set the API URL, username, and password in the `sensu` class or via Hiera:

 ```yaml
 sensu::api_host: sensu-backend.example.com